-His research has been published in several premier academic journals, including Information Systems Research, MIS Quarterly, Psychometrika, Nature Human Behavior, Multivariate Behavioral Research, Long Range Planning, Journal of Business Research, and Marketing Letters.
+His research has been published in several premier academic journals, including Journal of the Academy of Markteing Science (JAMS), International Journal of Research in Marketing (IJRM), Information Systems Research, MIS Quarterly, Psychometrika, Nature Human Behavior, Multivariate Behavioral Research, Long Range Planning, Journal of Business Research, and Marketing Letters.

-He is a co-developer and co-founder of SmartPLS (www.smartpls.com) which offers software applications for modeling structural equation models with Partial Least Squares (PLS) path modeling.
+He is a co-developer and co-founder of SmartPLS (www.smartpls.com) which offers a software application for modeling structural equation models with Partial Least Squares (PLS) path modeling.

 His research interest and expertise focus on the digital transformation of marketing and consumer behavior as well as marketing analytics, behavioral research methods and computational statistics.